gabrielmougard/Klych-/README.md

-﻿# Klyché

-Our smart photoboothing solution.
+# Klyché - A smart photoboothing experience

-## What do we have to do ?

-Integrate the calls for the API in order to post the pictures on the platform.
+## Platform
+Contains the web platform with the facial recognition.
+Can be deployed with `docker-compose up -d` command.

-## Nota Bene
+## System

-I don't understand why, but it seems to appear that the indentation is wrong in some places in `main.py`...
-My local file is fine though..
+The codebase for the embedded Python code in the RaspberryPi which empower our photobooting hardware.